Skip to main content

 We build cold exposure into the same plan that includes sleep, zone 2 cardio, strength training, and metabolic markers like ApoB and fasting insulin.
 Cold is a supporting tool, not a foundation.
 GER·O·SPAN (sleep, nutrition, movement, stress, and environment) still do the heavy lifting.

-Track three things over four to six weeks.
+Track 3 things over 4 to 6 weeks.
 Resting heart rate (a small drop), heart rate variability or HRV (a small rise), and how fast you mentally settle after a cold session (less and less time).
 Subjective focus and mood also matter.
 If those move in the right direction, cold is working for you.

 Related Intelligence